High School Math based on the topics required for the Regents Exam conducted by NYSED. The basic locus theorem and and compound loci.

 that are closer to the line AB than to the line AC.

-More on locus of points following rules, this time when more than one rule is being followed.
+How to draw the locus of points following rules, when more than one rule is being followed?

-1) A lawn is to be planted inside a garden, at least 4 m from the side of the house and at laest 3 m fro the tree (T).
+1) A lawn is to be planted inside a garden, at least 4 m from the side of the house and at least 3 m fro the tree (T).
 Shade the lawn.